Explainable Visual Anomaly Detection via Concept Bottleneck Models: Methodology

-To tackle the previous issues, we introduce a context-aware paradigm for the generation of a single concept list for each object category at hand.
-We consider a representative subset of the training set composed of 5\% of the total number of images, making sure that all defect types are represented.

-Let \( g \) denote the Vision-Language Model (VLM), \( x \) an input image, and \( pt \) a textual prompt.
-Using the VLM \( g \), together with an image \( x \) and the prompt \( pt \), our goal is to extract a set of meaningful \textit{concepts} by directly injecting contextual understanding into the prompt, providing information related to the object category and the defect at hand, and by leveraging a Chain-of-Thought (CoT) prompting strategy \cite{Wei2022ChainOT}, which involves breaking down a complex task into interpretable reasoning steps.
-Specifically, in our case, the prompt first asks the model to generate a natural language description of the image, and then to extract up to five semantic concepts from it.
-By constraining the model to extract concepts only from a visual description of the image, we avoid the risk that it focuses on non-visual attributes, and we reduce the risk of hallucinations. \\ Let $X = \{ x_i \in D \mid i = 1, \dots, N \}$ be a subset of images sampled from the dataset \( D \).
-For each image \( x_i \), we define $c_i = g(x_i, pt)$ as the set (or list) of concepts extracted by the VLM when conditioned on the prompt. \\ The complete collection of all extracted concepts can then be expressed as:
+\textbf{1.
+Context-aware list creation.} Unlike existing approaches, which generate concepts without domain knowledge or example images, we introduce a context-aware paradigm tailored to each object category.
+We sample a representative subset $X = \{x_i \in D \mid i=1,\dots,N\}$ comprising 5\% of the dataset, ensuring all defect types are covered.
+Let $g$ denote the \ac{VLM} and $pt$ a textual prompt that injects contextual information (object category, defect type) and employs a Chain-of-Thought strategy \cite{Wei2022ChainOT} (see Supplementary Material for details on the prompt design): the model first generates a natural language description of the image and then extracts up to five semantic concepts from it.
+By constraining extraction to a visual description, we prevent the model from focusing on non-visual attributes and reduce the risk of hallucinations.
+The complete collection of extracted concepts is: